What are my rights as a salaried employee in Virginia?

 Employers in Virginia are allowed to make the following deductions from the salaries of their employees:

-1. Legally Mandated Deductions: All deductions that are required by law are permissible.
-These include court-ordered wage garnishments such as child support, alimony, and payments to creditors and federal, state, and local taxes.
+1. Legally Mandated Deductions: All deductions required by law are permissible.
+These include court-ordered wage garnishments for child support, alimony, payments to creditors, and federal, state, and local taxes.
 State income tax in Virginia ranges from 2% to 5.75% based on an employee’s salary.

 All other deductions are prohibited unless employees authorize them explicitly.
 Employers who make unlawful or unauthorized deductions are guilty of a Class 1 misdemeanor or Class 6 felony based on the amount deducted and prior reported incidents of making unauthorized deductions.